bartmcleod/VrmlParser/README.md

 The actual PEG.js grammar is in `vrml.pegjs`.

 ## Installation
-Run `npm install` in the root directory of the project.
+If you have cloned or downloaded the project from Github, run `npm install` in the root directory of the project.
 This means you will have to install NodeJs before you can run this command.

+Alternatively, you can install it as an npm package directly, without downloading or cloning from Github: `npm install vrmlparser`.
+Depending on your setup, you may need to use `sudo`.

 ## Usage
 The parser is implemented in JavaScript and can be run by node from the command line.
 An example is added: `vrml-parser.js`.
 Just run